abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. On **ubuntu-k8s** Machine - Azure Arc **Overview** page, verify that the Status is **Connected**.
 You can also check other details from this tab like Computer name, Operating system, Operating system version and Agent version of the Ubuntu machine.

-   > **Note**: The operating system and Agent version that you see may not match with the provided screenshot if there were any updates to the Agent/ OS Version.
+   > **Note:** The operating system and Agent version that you see may not match with the provided screenshot if there were any updates to the Agent/ OS Version.

    ![](.././media/hybrid29.png "ubuntu k8s onboard status check")